This is what my mind/body sometimes says in the cold weather when I am looking at my gorgeous road bike sitting on the trainer.

 OK, let’s be real.
 I am not even looking at it.
 I am nowhere near that sucker.
 I am sitting on my couch in the living room where it is warm and cozy.
 I am under a bunch of blankets.
-Our four-year-old has either gone to bed for the night, or if it is the weekend, he is napping.
-If you have ever had a four-year-old you KNOW that this is the only time of day that is actually quiet.
+Our five-year-old has either gone to bed for the night, or if it is the weekend, he is napping.
+If you have ever had a five-year-old you KNOW that this is the only time of day that is actually quiet.
 Blissful, peaceful quiet.

 Anyway, if there is a time to lay around, do nothing, this sure feels like it!